7 “Piece of Cake” Pi Day Activities for Your Classroom

 - Hole punch

 The Pi Day paper plate circle craft is fun to do on Pi Day or ahead of time to decorate in your classroom.
 Using a round paper plate your students will cut out the center and then write the numbers of pi around the circle’s edge.
 Not every number of pi…but a few of them.
 Then using cut out circles of tissue paper they will glue them together and onto the plate.
 Finish this off with a lovely black cutout symbol of pi.

 - Black construction paper

 This free Pi Day printable can be used in a variety of ways.
 You could have a coloring contest, have students simply sit and quietly color, glue Cheerios or other round items inside the circles, or whatever other fun ideas you come up with.
-The link to this worksheet can be found here.

 This is pretty self-explanatory but if you ever wanted an excuse to eat pie, March 14th is your day!
 Have families sign up to bring in a variety of pies for your celebration.
 This can include pumpkin pie, cherry pie, chocolate mousse pie, apple pie, even pizza pie!
 You could make it a rule that only round foods can be brought for the party.
 Or have a pie tasting competition.
 Oh, so many delicious options.

 During your Pi Day celebration, turn on a few YouTube videos while your students are having a slice of pie, pizza, or are working on a craft project.
 Here are a few fun and informative options: